dacosta-github/udacity-de/README.md

 **Course Project 2**  - [Data Modeling with Apache Cassandra](https://github.com/dacosta-github/udacity-de/tree/main/apache-cassandra-data-modeling)

 In these projects, I’ll model user activity data for a music streaming app called Sparkify.
 I'll create a database and ETL pipeline, in both Postgres and Apache Cassandra, designed to optimize queries for understanding what songs users are listening to.
-For PostgreSQL, I will also define Fact and Dimension tables and insert data into your new tables.
+For PostgreSQL, I will also define Fact and Dimension tables and insert data into new tables.
 For Apache Cassandra, I'll model data so I can run specific queries provided by the analytics team at Sparkify.

 <br>